-Waitzer told his money story at a Toronto chapter meeting of Resource Movement, a support group where rich millennials encourage each other to give away portions of their inherited wealth.
+Waitzer told her money story at a Toronto chapter meeting of Resource Movement, a support group where rich millennials encourage each other to give away portions of their inherited wealth.
 The group was founded in 2015 as an offshoot of an older U.S. body called Resource Generation whose mandate is to fund grassroots social justice movements.
 Resource Movement has about 125 members spread across chapters in Montreal, Vancouver, Toronto and Ottawa.
 They are the children of bankers, tech moguls and mining company executives.
 Collectively, the group is made up of Canada’s richest—among the top 20 per cent.
 Most new members hear about the group through word of mouth.

 It’s only after joining and learning about median household income and inheritance—the most recent numbers are $59,800 (after tax) in 2017 and $32,200 in 2012, respectively—that members realize how high up the ladder they really are.
 Resource Movement recently conducted its first survey asking exactly how much money its members have access to.
 Of the 39 members who responded, the top income was $238,000 per year and the top inheritance was $10 million.